Geraldkigotho/Flu-Shot-Learning-project/README.md

 These data set contained  features to be used for predicting our target variable

-These features are sourced from respondents reply during the phone survey
+These features are sourced from respondents' reply during the phone survey

 **Labels**

-These data set contain our target variables H1N1 and seasonal vaccine take encoded in binary form [0,1]
+These data set contain our target variables H1N1 and seasonal vaccine encoded in binary form [0,1]

 ### DATA PREPARATION

 Steps that were used to clean the data

-. **Completeness** (we will check for missing values , how they affect our data set and how we will handle them)
+. **Completeness** (we will check for missing values, how they affect our data set, and how we will handle them)

 . **Consistency** (we will check for duplicate values and how to handle them)

 . **Uniformity** (we will check for uniformity in column data types)

-. **Validity** (we will handlle irrelevant columns and check for outliers )
+. **Validity** (we will handle irrelevant columns and check for outliers )

 ### DATA ANALYSIS